Seahawks’ needs at safety, linebacker point to possible return of Jamal Adams

 That doesn’t mean anything is imminent.

-Sources said the San Francisco 49ers are among other teams who have kept in touch with Adams, so the Seahawks could have some competition for the former All-Pro safety, who is still just 28 years old.
+Sources said the San Francisco 49ers are one of a handful of teams who have kept in touch with Adams, so the Seahawks could have some competition for the former All-Pro safety, who is still just 28 years old.

 Adams earned $46.4 million on that contract.
 He was cut after injuries limited him to playing just 34 games in four seasons in Seattle and only 10 the last two seasons after suffering a knee/quadriceps injury in the first game of the year in 2022.